devarias/techstars-app/README.md

 * npm start => This command will start running the API as a production environment, if you want to do a change, they will not be applied to the running app.
 # Mentor_Matching_Machine
 ![Logo.](./src/images/BlackLogo.png "Logo.")
-This projects consists of a SPA(single page application) with multiple views, these views which are divided into the Logging, Mentor Madness(Scheduling), Survey Application, and finally the Data Dashboard.
+This projects consists of a SPA(single page application) with multiple views, which are divided into the Login, Mentor Madness(Scheduling), Survey Application, and finally the Data Dashboard.
 # Login
 ![Login.](./src/images/Login.jpeg "Login.")
 This view is meant only for the programm manager or associate from Techstars, this works with auth0, which will validate the credentials through user and password, once the validation is done, it will redirect the user to the main view where it can select between Scheduling or Matching, or Logout if the case needs to be.